UCL/RefbasedMI/README.md

 > https://www.tandfonline.com/doi/full/10.1080/10543406.2019.1684308

-For an explanation of the Delta adjustment of imputed values see James Rogers SAS programs user-guide at https://missingdata.lshtm.ac.uk/files/2017/04/Five_Macros20171010.zip
+For an explanation of the Delta adjustment of imputed values see James Rogers SAS programs and user-guide at https://missingdata.lshtm.ac.uk/files/2017/04/Five_Macros20171010.zip